 Portrait of a Negress

 Marie-Guillemine Benoist displayed her Portrait of a Negress in 1800 in Paris, at a time when slavery was still at play despite being officially abolished.
-During that time, it was uncommon for a female artist to depict a black person, making the portrait unique.
+The portrait is most unusual since a black person was then not a trendy subject and even more so painted by a female artist, from whom more charming and family-friendly subjects were expected.

 Olympia

 Olympia, the famously scandalous painting by impressionist painter Manet, features a black maid holding out a bunch of flowers to a prostitute.
-France definitively abolished slavery a bit more than a decade before Manet painted his piece.
-At the time, maintaining the social hierarchy made the presence of a “free” black woman in a painting non-shocking.
+Slavery had been definitively abolished in France a bit more than a decade before Manet’s painting.
+It was not shocking at the time to see a “free” black woman in a painting, as long as the social hierarchy was maintained, as shown through the demure attitude Laure, the black model, exhibits towards her mistress.

 Execution without Judgement under the Moorish Kings of Granada

 In 1870, in line with the Orientalism trend, Regnault’s Execution without Judgement under the Moorish Kings of Granada was met with excitement and fascination by the french author Théophile Gautier.
-The painting’s bloody scene foreshadowed the painter’s own violent end, which occurred shortly after completing it.
-One could view the painting as one of the few that features Arabs in Western art.
+It seems the bloody scene foreshadowed the painter’s own violent end shortly after it was finished.
+The painting could be seen as one of the few that features Arabs in western art.

 Snake Charmer